Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.

 Shield TV Settings for Emby Server

-Eventually, I was able to track down the problems to some simple settings on the Shield TV itself.
+Eventually, I could track down the problems to some simple settings on the Shield TV.
 Once I made those changes, the whole thing ran much smoother.

 Use Ethernet Instead of Wi-Fi

-It’s important to use an Ethernet connection for your Shield TV if at all possible.
+It’s essential to use an Ethernet connection for your Shield TV.

-Video files are incredibly large.
+Video files are huge.
 An uncompressed 1080p movie can easily take up 20-30 GB of space.
 4K movies can be up to 100 GB in size.

 That can easily overwhelm your Wi-Fi network.
 Once that happens, Emby won’t be able to playback the video without stuttering and stopping.

-Also, check your Ethernet speed to make sure you’re running at 1 Gbps and not 100 Mbps.
+Also, check your Ethernet speed to ensure you’re running at 1 Gbps and not 100 Mbps.
 Even if you have a gigabit network, it’s a fairly common issue for the Shield TV to drop the speed down to 100 Mbps.

 Screen Saver: Sleep Mode

-It turns out that my Shield TV was going to sleep midway through the scan.
-When I turned on the system the next morning, my Emby Server dashboard barely showed any movement.
+It turns out that my Shield TV would sleep midway through the scan.
+When I turned on the system the following day, my Emby Server dashboard barely showed movement.

 USB Port – Always On

-If you’re using an external hard drive or SSD on your NVIDIA Shield, you’ll need to pay attention to this setting.
+ou must pay attention to this setting if you’re using an external hard drive or SSD on your NVIDIA Shield.

-Most external hard drives draw power from your Shield TV, unless they have an external power supply as well.
+Most external hard drives draw power from your Shield TV unless they also have an external power supply.

-The catch is that Android isn’t as smart as, say Windows, when it comes to sleep mode.
-Android was designed for your smartphone, which doesn’t come with a USB port, last I checked.
+The catch is that Android isn’t as smart as Windows when it comes to sleep mode.
+Android was designed for your smartphone, which doesn’t have a USB port, last I checked.

 As a result, there have been issues where owners have complained that their NVIDIA Shield TV has gone into sleep mode, but the USB hard drive is still receiving power.

 This isn’t explicitly an issue for running an Emby Server.
-However, it’s likely that you’ll be using an external hard drive, so it’s something to be aware of.
+However, you’ll likely be using an external hard drive, so it’s something to be aware of.